 - Login/access the Union College system using anything but your assigned user

-- Add, examine, copy, modify or delete any files/data except to the areas assigned to you or to areas specifically indicated as public
+- Add, examine, copy, modify or delete any files/data except to the areas assigned to you or to areas specifically designated as public

-- Waste any resource such as using excessive disk space, creating unnecessary processes, printing unneeded printer output, sending junk e-mail, excessive internet use, etc.
+- Waste any resource such as using excessive disk space, creating unnecessary processes, unneeded printing, sending junk e-mail, excessive Internet use, etc.

 - Possess or use any software for the purpose of breaking security/passwords, snooping or monitoring any computer/network

 - Attach a DHCP server to the Union College network

 - Enable wireless access points including access points imbedded on other devices such as printers or routers

 - Knowingly attempt to distribute a virus, trojan horse, monitoring software, etc.

 - Modify or configure any Union College computer or network hardware/software

 - Use language or engage in conduct inconsistent with Union College policies and standards